High Speed Low Drag Bomb: Tactical Advanced Range Augmentation (TARA)

-The Tactical Advanced Range Augmentation (TARA) Range Extension Kit (REK) is a guidance kit that converts the HSLD, and GP series of unguided bombs into precision-guided munition.
-The TARA is under development with DRDO as of 2024.
-The REK kit uses a wing and tail unit to glide for a longer distance before hitting its target.
+The Tactical Advanced Range Augmentation (TARA) Range Extension Kit (REK) is a guidance kit that converts the HSLD, and GP series of unguided bombs into standoff, precision-guided munitions.
+The REK kit uses a singe deployable wing and a four-fin tail unit to glide for a longer distance before hitting its target.
+There will be 3 variants of REK kit — 250 kg (HSLD-250), 450 kg (HSLD-450) and 500 kg (500 kg GP Bomb).
+The Research Centre Imarat (RCI) is the nodal agency for the project as a Development cum Production Partner (DcPP) programme with the Adani Defence & Aerospace.

 The TARA REK will incorporate electro-optical and imaging infrared guidance for enhanced precision.
 The expected range of the bomb is 150-180 km when launched at 5 km altitude and a speed of Mach 0.8.
-The CEP of the kit should be <5 m This plan is included in Innovation for Defence excellence Programme (iDEX) of the Ministry of Defence.
-There will be 3 variants of REK kit — 250 kg (HSLD-250), 450 kg (HSLD-450) and 500 kg (500 kg GP Bomb).
+The CEP of the kit should be <5 m.

+According to the Janes Information Services, the released can be at altitudes ranging from 10000-45000 ft at speeds aproacing Mach 0.8.
+Further, when released at an altitude of 42000 ft with a speed of Mach 0.9, a maximum range of 80-100 km can be achieved.
+The kits offer two accuracy variants — Satellite Aided Terminal (SAT) for a CEP of less than 20 m and Uncooled Imaging Infrared (UC-IIR) for a CEP of less than 3 m.
+The specifications was displayed when the 500 kg variant was displayed at the Aero India 2025 by the Adani Defence & Aerospace.

 In 2023, the Indian Air Force and Indian Navy carried out Ground Fitment Trials (GFT) by integrating TARA with Jaguar Darin II and MiG-29K, respectively.
 In March 2024, the first REK-equipped HSLD 250 was showcased in March 2024.
 The HAL Tejas can be equipped with the guided bombs.
+In May 2026, the first successful air-launched test of the 500 kg variant was conducted after the production of the TARA kit commenced.